 The completed PhD thesis will be examined in a Departmental Thesis Examination.
 The examination committee consists of the supervisory committee.
 One or more additional members can be from outside the Department of Geography if required.
 The graduate office must be notified that the exam will take place at least one week prior to the exam date and will prepare the examination file that can be collected just before the exam and returned immediately following the exam.

-The thesis must be provided to the examination committee 4 weeks prior to the examination date.
 The graduate office must be notified of the exam details 2 weeks prior to the examination date.
+The thesis must also be provided to the all examiners and the graduate office a minimum of 2 weeks prior to the exam date (or earlier, up to 4 weeks prior, at the discretion of the exam committee).
+If the thesis has not been distributed by this date, the graduate office will cancel the exam.
 The graduate office will prepare the examination file that can be collected by the supervisor just before the exam to be returned immediately following the exam.

 School of Graduate Studies Final Oral Examination